Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Compatible With Different Bases

-Both types of mattresses work well with different types of bed bases, including adjustable beds, platform beds, and foundations.
-Therefore, you won’t need a box spring for either of these mattresses.
+Both types of mattresses work well with different bed bases, including adjustable beds, platform beds, and foundations.

 Differences